Hardening client-side access

 In the Stigg app, navigate to the Account Settings screen.

-Under the Environments section, click on the button that appears under the "Client-side security" column of the relevant environment - if hardening is not enabled it will appear as "Not enforced".
+Under the Environments section, click on the button that appears under the "Client-side security" column of the relevant environment - when hardening is not enabled it will appear as "Not enforced".

 Set the "Client-side security status" to "Enforced".